nlutala/tic-tac-toe/README.md

 #### Executing program
 * Once you have downloaded the program, you can open it with a suitable text editor of your choice.
-* Create and run a Home object.
+* Run the main() function in the Home class and enjoy!

 #### Author
 Nathan Lutala, nlutala